 Related: Penda’s Wooden Donut-Shaped House O is Inspired by a Tree Trunk To create a comfortable and unique experience for the hotel guests, Penda drew inspiration from the spirit of exploration in nature.
 “One with the Birds” aims to reconnect visitors with the environment by offering elevated views and large airy balconies that sit high within the tree canopy.

+. + Penda.
+Artist Weaves Together Massive Basket-like Bamboo Tunnel for Australian Music Festival.
+A big challenge at music festivals is finding shelter from the heat and sun, but a sprawling bamboo art installation gave attendees at last year's Woodwork Folk Festival plenty of shade to stand under.
 Taiwanese sculptor Wang Wen-Chih teamed up with the Sydney-based architecture and design-collective Cave Urban to create Woven Sky, a 300-foot-long shaded tunnel and tower installation in Woodford, Australia.
 Woven together from locally harvested bamboo and radiata pine logs, the sprawling tunnel took 40 workers and volunteers three weeks to build.
 Located north of Brisbane, the Woodford Folk Festival is an annual music festival that celebrates a wide variety of music genres for six days and six nights.
 Built as the entrance to the festival’s main amphitheater, Woven Sky was constructed from materials that Wen-Chih and the architects harvested within a 12-mile radius of the site.

 Bamboo Architecture Collection.
 Documentary reveals Vo Trong Nghia, Vietnam's visionary bamboo architect.
 Rapidly developing nations are a wild frontier of sorts for sustainable design and architecture; often building codes are lax or non-existent here, allowing local architects to experiment more freely with unconventional ideas and materials.
 The Reality about Building with Bamboo.
 What does it cost to build a bamboo house?
 This is the million dollar question everybody likes to have a clean cut answer too.
 Bamboo for Africa.
 Bamboo Architecture: 12 Stylish & Sustainable Structures - WebEcoist.
 Tiny Houses Made Of Bamboo, Hiding Inside Abandoned Hong Kong Factories.
 With more than 7 million people living within a little over 400 square miles, Hong Kong doesn’t have much space for new housing.
 It’s also an incredibly expensive place to live--so much so that the poorest residents often end up renting tiny, rundown “cage homes” that are only big enough for a bed.

 Wall constructions details.
 Appropriate Building Materials: a Catalogue of Potential Solutions: Examples of building systems: Bamboo houses. • The examples of bamboo houses shown on the following pages are taken from the excellently illustrated bamboo construction manual by Oscar Hidalgo Lopez (Bibl.
 24.07). • All the structural components and most of the non-structural parts (floors and wall cladding) are made of bamboo.
 Bamboo Buildings.
 Building with Bamboo: 13 Super Sustainable Structures.
 Bamboo sea urchin rooms, Bali.
 Small Shoots, Big Shades: Beautiful Tropical Bamboo Home.
 Deformed Dome: Bamboo Hut Builds on a Modeling Mistake.
 Gallery: These buildings are made of … bamboo?
 Bamboo.
 Bambú.
 Bambu 2.